Servideska/HPC/doc.zih.tu-dresden.de/docs/software/energy_measurement.md

 trace data or querying through a Python interface.

 The Dataheap infrastructure is designed to store various types of time-based samples from different data sources.
-In the case of the energy measurements on Taurus, the data is stored as a timeline of power values which allows the reconstruction of the power and energy consumption over time.
+In the case of the energy measurements on, the data is stored as a timeline of power values which allows the reconstruction of the power and energy consumption over time.
 The timestamps are stored as UNIX timestamps with a millisecond granularity.
 The data is stored for each node in the form of `nodename/watts`, e.g., `taurusi1073/watts`.
 Further metrics might already be